rancher/devx-designs/CONTRIBUTING.md

 A DevX Validated Design should:
 * describe in detail how to construct a repeatable software delivery workflow
+* include configuration, templates, or automation code to assist in setting up the platform
 * be built around software supported by SUSE, primarily [SUSE Rancher Prime](https://www.rancher.com/products/rancher-platform)
 * optionally include software from [SUSE partners](https://www.suse.com/pcsc/home#search?platforms=1027) that adds features to the developer workflow or improves usability
-* ideally use open source software components, so that these models can be used by the wider community
+* ideally, use open source software components so that these models can be used by the wider community

 ## Supporting your stack

-System Integrator and consulting partners should submit designs that they are prepared to support the design for customers.
+System Integrator and consulting partners should submit designs that they are prepared to support commercially for customers.

-ISV partners submitting designs that include their software should be able to support customers who implement the design, and keep any integrations in the design up-to-date and tested.
+ISV partners submitting designs which include their software should be able to support design for their customers and keep any integrations in the design up-to-date and tested.

 SUSE supports the SUSE software components included in these designs for customers with valid support subscriptions.